hashicorp/terraform-ls/.github/CONTRIBUTING.md

 during the code review process.
-For that reason, and to make dependency changes more visible in the change history, we prefer to record dependency changes as separate commits that include only the results of the above commands and the minimal set of changes to the Language Server's own code for compatibility with the new version:
+For that reason, and to make dependency changes more visible in the change history, we prefer to record dependency changes as separate commits that include only the results of the above commands and the minimal set of changes to the language server's own code for compatibility with the new version:

 ```